-In 2000, she began her practice at the law firm Slaughter and May in London and in 2001, she joined the law firm Tassos Papadopoulos & Associates LLC as an Associate.
+In 2000, she began her practice at the law firm Slaughter & May in London and in 2001 she joined the law firm Tassos Papadopoulos & Associates LLC as an Associate.
 In 2007, Ms. Papadopoulou became a Partner at the law firm Tassos Papadopoulos & Associates LLC, a position she held until 2022.

-Ms. Papadopoulou is a member of the Board of Directors of the Cyprus Institute of Neurology and Genetics since 2020 and a member of the Board of Directors of the University of Cyprus since 2021.
+Ms. Papadopoulou is a member of the Board of Directors of the University of Cyprus since 2021 and Independent Non-Executive Director of Themis Portfolio Management Holdings Limited since 2023.
+Ms. Papadopoulou also served as a member of the Board of Directors of the Cyprus Institute of Neurology and Genetics from 2020 until 2023.

-Since 2018, she is the President of the Council for the Implementation of the National Strategy for the Combatting of Sexual Abuse and Exploitation of Children and Child Pornography "Foni".
-Since 2020, she has been a member of the Commission established by the Cyprus Sports Authority to develop a strategy to combat sexual harassment and abuse in sports.
+From 2018 to 2024, she served as the President of the Council for the Implementation of the National Strategy for the Combatting of Sexual Abuse and Exploitation of Children and Child Pornography "Foni".